Samyu982000/Managemeet-Activity-NotifyMe/README.md

 # Managemeet-Activity-NotifyMe
+The Application ManageMeet_Notifyme, notifices a person about the meeting 15 minutes prior to the scheduled time.
-Developed an Application in Android Studio.
+The App is Developed in Android Studio.